 The document Running a complete FOLIO system explains ways to enable a development system running the Okapi gateway, various server-side modules, sample data, and the Stripes UI development server.
 It goes on to explain another way to configure modules using the Okapi Console front-end.

 Use folio-ansible for a quick-start FOLIO installation as a virtual machine using Vagrant and Ansible.
-This also provides various pre-built “black boxes” including the full “folio-demo” and “folio-backend-auth”.
+This also provides various pre-built “black boxes” including “folio/stable” and “folio/testing”.
 The current built boxes are also available to download from HashiCorp Atlas.
 The list of module versions for each box is shown in its change-log.